slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 ---
 layout: single
 title: Unattended - Hack The Box
 excerpt: "Unattended was a pretty tough box with a second order SQL injection in the PHP app.
-By injecting PHP code into the web server access logs through the User-Agent header, I can get RCE by accessing by including the logs using the SQL injection.
+By injecting PHP code into the web server access logs through the User-Agent header, I can get RCE by including the logs using the SQL injection.
 I didn't quite understand what the priv esc was about though.
 I found the initrd archive and stumbled upon the contents by doing a grep on the box author's name."
 date: 2019-08-24
 classes: wide
 header: